ingbrzy/MA-XML-8.0-SPANISH/README.md

 https://github.com/Acid-miuipolskapl/v6-XML-Compare/commits/master

-# If you want to help in translations, please contact @Jamflux or @inbrzy for further details.
+# If you want to help in translations, please contact @Jamflux or @ingbrzy for further details.